 Bonus games offer a great way to accomplish this.
 These are “extra” opportunities for players to win some extra credits without having any real risk.
 A bonus game is triggered when certain symbols line up, connect, or via some other method included in the machine’s programming.

 When these are triggered, look for distinct sounds, video, and other “bells and whistles.”
-These events allow players an opportunity to compete in some extra games, that could range from touching the screen to making a selection themselves or some other mini-games.
+These events allow players an opportunity to compete in some extra games, which could range from touching the screen to making a selection themselves or some other mini-games.

 Bonus games are extremely popular and add something different to a slot machine experience.
 Game developers work hard to create a unique experience.
 These games also regularly include opportunities to win jackpots and also grab some multipliers, which “multiply” the amount won by a certain factor.